More fun with veth, network namespaces, VLANs – II – two L2-segments attached to a common network namespace

 Bridges, iptables, VLANs and ARP

 Readers have also sent me questions regarding VLAN-aware bridges and the propagation of ARP requests and ARP answer packets when IPtables rules control the packet traffic between bridge ports via “physdev“-related commands.
-What about tagged packets on a bridge with IPtables?
+What about tagged packets on a bridge with filtering IPtables rules?

 Summary

 Linux network namespaces, virtual Linux bridges and veth network devices make it possible to realize complex virtual network scenarios on a virtualization host – including virtual VLANs.
-As such virtual networks must be well protected against hacker attacks as real networks we should first understand packet transport through virtual networks, their devices and in particular across Linux bridges sufficiently well.
+Also virtual networks must be well protected against hacker attacks.
+Therefore, we should first understand packet transport through virtual (V)LAN devices and in particular across Linux bridges sufficiently well.
+Critical points are virtualized hosts or namespaces with multiple attached (V)LAN segments.
+Ambiguities regarding the packet path may come up, in particular in namespaces with multiple veh-based VLAN-interfaces.

 In the next post